Lifelong Topekan Devoted to Improving Our City

 Click here to see Spencer's LinkedIn Profile

-Spencer is a native Topekan whose passion for the City runs deep.
-He has lived in Topeka most of his life and dedicated his working career to helping businesses develop and communities improve.
+Spencer is a native Topekan whose passion for the City runs deep and who has dedicated his professional career to helping businesses develop and communities improve.

-He is Government Affairs Director for the League of Kansas Municipalities, representing municipalities across the entire state of Kansas.
+He is currently Government Affairs Director for the League of Kansas Municipalities, representing cities across the state of Kansas.

-As owner of Capitol Connection, Spencer has represented associations, helping businesses, non-profits, education institutions, cities and counties.
+As owner of Capitol Connection, Spencer has represented statewide associations - helping businesses, non-profits, education institutions, cities and counties.
 He is especially proud of his work with small businesses and non-profits, helping them navigate challenges and prosper.

-In his work, and as an alumn and former State Chair of Leadership Kansas, Spencer travels the state extensively.
-Visiting and working with Kansas communities, he has seen how other cities have excelled in job creation, redevelopment and community growth.
+In his work, and as an alum and former State Chair of Leadership Kansas, Spencer travels the state extensively.
+Visiting and working with communities, he has seen how other cities have excelled in job creation, redevelopment and community growth.
 This knowledge is invaluable in helping Topeka prosper.

 Spencer started Capitol Connection, an association management group, in 2005, with the goal of helping businesses be successful and expand job opportunities.
-Capitol Connection also offers lobbying and investigative services, as Spencer has been a licensed Private Detective since 2008.
+Capitol Connection offers association management, lobbying and investigative services, as Spencer has been a licensed Private Detective since 2008.

 Spencer is an active member of St. David’s Episcopal Church, where he was baptized soon after birth and has been a member of the Vestry and is a founding member of the “Breakfast Crew” which cooked and served breakfast each Sunday morning.

-An active member of the community, Spencer is two-term President of Topeka West Rotary and served on the Stormont Vail Health Events Center Advisory Board and is former President of the Topeka Performing Arts Centers Board of Trustees.
+An active member of the community, Spencer is two-term President of Topeka West Rotary, served on the Stormont Vail Health Events Center Advisory Board and is former President of the Topeka Performing Arts Centers Board of Trustees.
 He currently serves on the Shawnee County Child Care Task Force, Topeka Small Business Advisory Committee and The Topeka Zoo Board.

-A family man, Spencer lives with his wife Barbara while they raise a son, take care of an old cat, a large fish tank fish and one yard full of rabbits who enjoy eating their garden.
+A family man, Spencer lives with his wife have a son, take care of an old cat, a turtle and one yard full of rabbits who enjoy eating their garden.
 Spencer also enjoys disc golf and has participated in the Sunflower State Games multiple times.